Mike Aldrete: Playing career

 Aldrete's best season was when he hit .325 with 51 runs batted in (RBI), 50 runs, 116 hits and 18 doubles, all career-highs.

 Aldrete's teams made the playoffs twice.
 The Giants reached the 1987 National League Championship Series and he was a member of the 1996 World Series champion Yankees as they beat the Atlanta Braves.

 In 930 games over 10 seasons, Aldrete posted a .263 batting average (565-for-2147) with 277 runs, 41 home runs, 271 RBI and 314 bases on balls.
 Defensively, he recorded a .993 fielding percentage playing primarily at first base and all three outfield positions.

 Coaching career

 Since 2001, Aldrete has maintained a role in professional baseball as a coach.
-After three years in the minors in the Arizona Diamondbacks chain, he has been a first base coach for the Seattle Mariners and served as the hitting coach for the Diamondbacks (2005–06).
-Aldrete served as assistant hitting coach for the St. Louis Cardinals since 2008 and was the bench coach for the Cardinals through the 2014 season.
+After three years in the minors in the Arizona Diamondbacks system, he has been a first base coach for the Seattle Mariners and served as the hitting coach for the Diamondbacks (2005–06).
+Aldrete served as assistant hitting coach for the St. Louis Cardinals beginning in 2008 and was the bench coach for the Cardinals from 2011 to 2014.

-Following the 2015 season, Aldrete became the Athletics' first base coach.
-On November 28, 2022, Aldrete was named Oakland's first base coach for the 2023 season.
+Aldrete became the Athletics' bench coach in 2015.
+Following the season, he became the team's first base coach.
+He served as a quality control coach in 2022 before returning to the first base coach role for the 2023 season.
+He became a hitting coach in 2024.